Talent Strategy

 How to Avoid Hiring the Wrong Talent

-- Involve Technical Team: Bring engineers into interviews—they spot nuance that others may miss.
+Involve the technical team: Bring engineers into interviews.
+They spot nuance that others may miss.

 Explore the top 10 candidate screening methods to evaluate soft skills, mindset, and team fit early in the process.